 - Vacuuming once or twice a week is a great start to reducing the number of contaminants in your carpet.
 But since vacuuming cannot remove everything that’s hiding in your carpet, you must take extra steps to get your carpet as clean as possible.

 - Having your carpets professionally deep cleaned once a year can reduce the amount of unseen pests, prevent sickness and allergies, and remove or prevent undesirable odors.
 Deep cleaning reaches down to the bottom layers of your carpet.

-Rainbow Restoration offers a variety of expert carpet cleaning, odor removal and stain removal services.
-Call the experts at Rainbow Restoration today to improve the look and feel of your home’s carpets.
+Rainbow Restoration® offers expert carpet and upholstery cleaning, odor removal and stain removal services for your home or business.
+Call the experts at Rainbow Restoration today at and schedule an appointment to improve the look and feel of your home’s carpets.